covrig/homeassistant-trackermap/README.md

 * Can be used as a [*panel iframe*](https://home-assistant.io/components/panel_iframe) or as a [*custom state card iframe*](https://github.com/covrig/homeassistant-iframe-card);
 * Disabled more-info card, auto resize/recenter map...
 ***
-KNOWN PROBLEMS: <br>Browser compatibility issues: the date picker could default to a text picker. <br>The code is a bit of a mess - could use a cleanup. <br>I can't show all features in a picture (confidentiality issues). <br> I am aware, that all this could be done a lot easier with a small python script and a local file.
+KNOWN PROBLEMS: <br>Browser compatibility issues: the date picker could default to a text picker. <br>I can't show all features in a picture (confidentiality issues). <br> I am aware, that all this could be done a lot easier with a small python script and a local file.
 I prepared this as a small training project that goes through a lot of elements.

 LIMITATIONS: Can display more devices at the same time, but will use the same color.
 ***